metamorph-inc/openmeta-mms/docs/pet/pet_nesting.rst

-If the Problem Input must pass another data type (e.g. a PET Analysis block in the nested PET requires a string input), then an example of that data type must be entered in the Problem Input's **Value** attribute via the **Object Inspector.**
+If the Problem Input must pass another data type (e.g. a PET Analysis block in the nested PET requires a string input), then an example of that data type must be entered in the Problem Input's **Value** attribute via the **Object Inspector**.

-Under certain conditions, the Master Interpreter may prompt you to enter example data types for all Problem Inputs (including doubles) in a nested PET!
+.. note:: Under certain conditions, the Master Interpreter may prompt you to enter example data types for all Problem Inputs (including doubles) in a nested PET.

 Example **Value** attribute entries are as follows:

 - To pass the double type, enter **0.0**
 - To pass the int type, enter **1**
-- To pass the string type, enter **u'unicode**
+- To pass the string type, enter **u'unicode'**

 .. figure:: images/SettingProblemInputValueAttribute.png
    :alt: text